 Better customer experience

-Although it may seem to be better suited for millenials, chatbots have the potential to improve the online customer experience irrespective of the age.
+Although it may seem better suited for millennials, chatbots have the potential to improve the online customer experience irrespective of age.
 Since the interface is similar to the messenger apps we interact on a daily basis and are comfortable with, the messenger surveys can connect more closely with the audience.
-The familiarity of the interface makes the respondent more open to engage.
+The familiarity of the interface makes the respondent more open to engaging.

-Although there is no human interaction involved it provides a social context, as if there is a person at the other end.
-This way, customers have the feeling that their voice is listened which impacts the quality of the received data.
-The respondents are more willing to spend time on giving a higher level of detail hence providing more insights.
+Although no human interaction is involved, it provides a social context, as if there is a person at the other end.
+This way, customers feel that their voice is heard, which impacts the quality of the received data.
+The respondents are more willing to spend time giving a higher level of detail, hence providing more insights.

 Feedback loop automation

-By means of chatbots you can create actions related to certain criteria, so that to give a real-time acknowledgement of the reported issue to the respondent.
-Thus an email can be triggered to the respondent or to the staff member who can deal with the raised pain point as soon as possible.
+By means of chatbots, you can create actions related to certain criteria to give a real-time acknowledgment of the reported issue to the respondent.
+Thus an email can be triggered to the respondent or the staff member who can deal with the flagged pain point as soon as possible.

 Messenger survey disadvantages